nicinabox/superslides/README.md

       background: none;
     }

-# Hardware Acceleration
+## Hardware Acceleration

 Superslides is compatible with the [jQuery Animate Enhanced](http://playground.benbarnett.net/jquery-animate-enhanced/) plugin.
-Simply include it before this plugin and it will automatically smooth out the transitions with CSS animations.
+Simply include it before this plugin and it will automatically smooth out transitions using CSS instead of JavaScript.

-# Contributing
+## Contributing

 If you'd like to contribute by fixing bugs, adding features, or otherwise, you should know that Superslides is written in [Coffeescript](http://coffeescript.org/) with [Jasmine](http://pivotal.github.com/jasmine/) and [Jasmine Headless Webkit](http://johnbintz.github.com/jasmine-headless-webkit/).
 Write a test for your feature and submit a pull request :)

-# Known Bugs & Caveats
+## Known Bugs & Caveats

 * IE 7 & 8 don't scale the image nicely due to min/max-width.
 You can remedy this with a polyfill.

-# MIT License
+## MIT License

 Copyright (C) 2012 Nic Haynes (aka, Nic Aitch)